 Not only has God revealed himself by speaking, but he put it in a book for us to access whenever we desire.

-In the quest to learn how to increase our prayer life we sometimes don’t know where to begin.
-It can be discouraging running out of things to pray for.
+Do you face discouragement running out of things to pray for?
 I have definitely experienced this.
 A prayer list is great, but what exactly do we pray over those that we have on the list?

 The best prayers are ones that are from the Word.
 This is a list of scriptures that will help give you dialogue material to speak with God.